Tim Jeal: Writing

-Jeal has been writing books since the 1960s, for London and New York-based publishers.
-Although most of his works are fictional, he is best known for his biographies.
+Jeal wrote books from the 1960s, for London and New York-based publishers.
+Although most of his works were fictional, he is best known for his biographies.

 His biography, Livingstone (1973), based on private letters, diaries and archives, was the first to describe the explorer/missionary's faults and failings and to reveal the man behind the icon.
 It became the basis for a BBC TV documentary and a film for the Discovery Channel.
 Livingstone has never been out of print since first publication in 1973 and in 2013 was reissued in a revised and expanded edition by Yale University Press.

 In Baden-Powell (1989), Jeal offers a revisionist account of Lieutenant-General The 1st Baron Baden-Powell, founder of the Boy Scouts, restoring his reputation which had deteriorated during the 20th century.
 However, Jeal also speculated that Lord Baden-Powell was a homosexual, even a repressed one, and this sparked a great deal of attention in the popular press culminating in scouting organisations reissuing an earlier biography of Baden-Powell by William Hillcourt to dilute attention and sales of Jeal's book.
 In 1995, Jeal's book was the basis for a TV documentary in the Channel 4 series "Secret Lives" entitled Lord Baden-Powell: The Boy Man.

 The 2007 biography of Sir Henry Morton Stanley was a revisionist account that showed Stanley in a more sympathetic light.
 Professor John Carey in The Sunday Times accepted that Jeal's 'ardent, intricate defence of a man history has damned' had been successful, and concluded: 'Anyone who, after reading this book, imagines they would have behaved better than Stanley, if faced with the same dangers, must have a vivid imagination.'